Skip to main content

 Information on this page was updated June 16, 2025, using 2024–25 Susquehanna fact book data unless otherwise noted.
 Other sources include:

-4. National Association of Colleges and Employers (2024).
+2. National Association of Colleges and Employers (2024).
 Class of 2023: Nearly 85% of Bachelor’s Grads Employed or Continuing Education Within Six Months of Graduation.
+Compared to Susquehanna Class of 2023.